 What causes teams to deteriorate?
 Maybe your former employees didn’t receive the necessary guidance from their over-worked supervisor.
 They might have been assigned too many responsibilities for an entry-level salary.
-In summary, this trend will only continue if you don’t take the appropriate measures to improve the workday of your remaining team.
+In summary, this trend will only continue if you don’t take the appropriate measures to improve your remaining team’s workday.

 Regular communication is essential for the success of any organization.
 But only if employees are receiving clear and correct information.
 When employees and supervisors are over-worked, they start hearing different things from different people.
-For example, two employees might think different people are in charge of a new initiative or misinterpret the expectations of a new client.
+For example, two employees might think different people are in charge of a new initiative or misinterpret a new client’s expectations.
 Deadlines and turnaround times might get mixed up as well.
 When this information is relayed incorrectly, it’s likely because someone dropped the ball and was too busy to process it.